-The Profile page allows the student to provide biographical information and includes the student's history of their clinical experiences, their professional interests, learning objectives and expectations of upcoming clinical experiences.
+The Profile page found on EXXAT.com allows the student to provide their biographical information and includes the student's history of clinical experiences, their professional interests, learning objectives and expectations of upcoming clinical experiences.
 A subsection in this electronic page allows a student to upload a resume which may be specific to a particular clinical experience/clinical site.
 This information is crucial for both the DCE and the clinical education faculty.
 It is sent to each student's clinical experiences sites.